dropseed/plain/bolt-querystats/README.md

     "django.contrib.messages.middleware.MessageMiddleware",
     "django.middleware.clickjacking.XFrameOptionsMiddleware",

-    "forgequerystats.QueryStatsMiddleware",
+    "boltquerystats.QueryStatsMiddleware",
     # Put additional middleware below querystats
     # ...
 ]
 ```

-We strongly recommend using the forge-stafftoolbar along with this,
+We strongly recommend using the bolt-stafftoolbar along with this,
 but if you aren't,
 you can add the querystats to your frontend templates with this include: